aaivu/aaivu-dialogue-policy-optimization/README.md

 ### Requirements

-The system is implemented using Python version 2(Since the simualtor we used is implemented using Python 2)
+The system is implemented using Python version 2(Since the simulator we used is implemented using Python 2)

-The following requirements are required
+The following requirements are called for.
 ```commandline
 numpy
 pandas